lupyuen/lupyuen.github.io/src/tinyemu3.md

 - [Watch the __Demo on YouTube__](https://youtu.be/FAxaMt6A59I)

-A few more tweaks to TinyEMU VirtIO for Console Input...
+Some more tweaks to TinyEMU VirtIO for Console Input...

 1. We disable the [__Console Resize Event__](https://github.com/lupyuen/ox64-tinyemu/blob/main/virtio.c#L1370-L1382)